Updated May 2017

 A conventional trailer and tow vehicle behave as two pendulums.
 The lower one (the caravan) swings from the bob (overhung hitch) of the upper pendulum (the tow vehicle).

 If a caravan is coupled to an overhung hitch, if either or both are subject to side force (e.g. change in road camber, wind gusts etc), they swing in opposite directions.
 The rig ‘snakes’.
 At minor levels, this may dampen out after two or three swings.
-If however side force exceeds a critical amount above a critical speed, the double pendulum acts in a chaotic manner that is impossible to correct. (http://www.myphysicslab.com/dbl_pendulum.html)
+If, however, side force are excessive above a critical speed, the rig acts chaotically.
+It is impossible to correct.
+If/when that happens the rig almost always jack-knifes.
+Double Pendulum illustrated.

 The fifth wheeler is inherently stable.
 Pic: caravanandmotorhomebooks.com